folee/SwipeRefreshLayout-With-LoadMore/README.md

 ##How to Use##
     Just replace ListView by com.pharmplus.XListView or replace ScrollView by com.pharmplus.ScrollView

-    you also can use XListView or XScrollView independently without use SwipeRefreshLayout
+    you also can use XListView or XScrollView independently without SwipeRefreshLayout

     when list do not fill up the whole screen, I dismiss the footview by default.
 It's very easy to use, enjoy~